eProsima/code-style/README.md

 [//]: # (The uncrustify configuration file does not enforce that the template parameters should be each in a different line.)

-Template declaration should be in a different line from the entity it modifies.
+The template declaration should be in a different line from the entity it modifies.

 ```c++
 template<typename K, typename V>